The Case For Impeaching Trump

 The Case for Impeaching Trump establishes the requirements for impeachment as set out by the Constitution and proves that President Trump’s actions have already met those requirements.
 Holtzman makes the definitive, constitutional case that Trump can be impeached—and the process should start now.

 "Holtzman offers the Watergate investigation as a model for the kind of open, wide-ranging inquiry that she argues is necessary now. . . .
 She argues that "the standard for commencing an impeachment inquiry has been more than met" by "a far-reaching and continuous groundswell of assaults on the rule of law."
-She includes evidence from the foreign and domestic Emoluments Clause lawsuits against the president and, most strikingly, invokes Trump's immigration policy, undertaken "without lawful authority," that led to the separation of thousand of children from their parents. . . .
+She includes evidence from the foreign and domestic Emoluments Clause lawsuits against the president and, most strikingly, invokes Trump's immigration policy, undertaken "without lawful authority," that led to the separation of thousands of children from their parents. . . .
 Holtzman's books is a reminder that in considering what to do about President Trump, Congress need not—in fact should not—limit itself to the evidence compiled by Mueller."—New York Review of Books

 Praise for Elizabeth Holtzman: